stylemistake/runner/README.md

 }
 ```

-It will run if no arguments were provided to the script.

-You can also change which task is default by using:
+You can change which task is default:

 ```bash
 runner_set_default_task <task_name>